 10. Dead Ringer

-Townhouse turned buzzing bar and restaurant, Dead Ringer is known for going all out, and the same goes for their bottomless brunch.
-Book ahead for a weekend and prepare yourself for bottomless mimosas and the menu of dreams- complete with plenty of hearty meats, cured salmon and cheeses.
+Townhouse turned to buzz bar and restaurant, Dead Ringer is known for going all out, and the same goes for their bottomless brunch.
+Book ahead for a weekend and prepare yourself for free-flowing mimosas and the menu of dreams- complete with plenty of hearty meats, cured salmon and cheeses.
 The bartenders here are beyond friendly, so be sure to leave some spare time for a chat before or after your brunch.

 Food: Omelettes, tarts, blood sausage, seafood, salads, house-made pastries.